 Individuals accepted into the ARD program for DUI will receive a Notification of Suspension letter from PennDOT approximately three to four weeks after the ARD court hearing.
-The suspension of your driving privileges will typically begin within 60 days of the ARD court date.
-Your Pennsylvania driving privileges will be suspended as part of ARD as follows:
+Furthermore, your driving privileges will typically be suspended within 60 days of the ARD court date.
+Finally, your Pennsylvania driving privileges will be suspended as part of ARD as follows:

 - No driver’s license suspension if your BAC was less than .10%

-- Sixty-day driver’s license suspension if your BAC was .16 or above
+- 60 days driver’s license suspension if your BAC was .16 or above

-- Sixty-day driver’s license suspension if you had a controlled substance in your system
+- 60 days driver’s license suspension if you had a controlled substance in your system

-- Sixty-day driver’s license suspension if you refused chemical testing
+- 60 days driver’s license suspension if you refused chemical testing

-- Sixty-day driver’s license suspension if your case involved an accident involving bodily injury
+- 60 days driver’s license suspension if your case involved an accident involving bodily injury

-- Sixty-day license suspension your case involved property damage
+- 60 days license suspension if your case involved property damage

-- Ninety-day license suspension if you were under twenty-one years of age at the time of your arrest
+- 90 days license suspension if you were under twenty-one years of age at the time of your arrest

 Ignition Interlock License for ARD for DUI